UX Articles

 The actual solutions to the “knee pain” symptom are then scattered throughout the following hundreds of partial matches — in practice rendering it extraordinarily difficult for users to get an overview of their relevant options.

-“Non-Product” queries are when users search for something that isn’t a product, such as the return policy or shipping information, and not finding it led some users to abandon the site.
+“Non-Product” queries are when users search for something that isn’t a product, such as the return policy or shipping information, and not finding it led some participants in testing to abandon the site (see guideline #342).

 Indeed, during our Accounts & Self-Service usability testing 34% of participants used the search field to look for non-product content (e.g., “return policy”, “unsubscribe”, and “cancel my order”).